 - Meet individual needs through frequent exceptions (VIP accounts, parental leaves, alumni rehires)

 - Take many confusing frameworks and models into account (attribute-based or role-based access controls, hierarchies, delegation)

 Managing Audits & Compliance

 Not to be overlooked, the fourth major challenge of effective identity management is managing audits and compliance.
 While your security team holds responsibility for helping auditors understand who has access to what, IT is often asked to provide that data for them.
 As you’d expect, the extent of this burden varies greatly across organizations.
 Some at the earliest stages of LCM maturity resort to long spreadsheets of account info—a time-consuming process.
-Others implement sophisticated identity governance and administration tools to automate access reviews.

 Navigating the LCM Maturity Curve